 Sound design.
-Performed in the White Lab at Central Saint Martins, London, May 2017: audio diffused through headphones.
-Performed in the Garage at Ugly Duck, London, June 2017: multi-channel audio.
-To be performed at Camden People's Theatre as part of The Shape Of Things To Come, London, November 2017.
+Performed in the White Lab at Central Saint Martins, London, May 2017; The Garage at Ugly Duck, London, June 2017; Camden People's Theatre as part of The Shape Of Things To Come, London, November 2017.

 Something Spinning Ends

 Short devised performance exploring the repetitiveness of the everyday.

 Sound design.
 Performed at The Cockpit as part of The Female Gaze & Other Stories - Volume III: Spellbound, London, October 2017.

 Short play.
 4.2 surround audio.
 Live improvisation using M4L tools.

 Sound design.
 Performed at The Cockpit as part of The Female Gaze & Other Stories - Volume II: Written on the Body, London, June 2017.